 For a small business owner, or someone who is otherwise self-employed (receiving IRS Form 1099 and/or filing a schedule C with your IRS Form 1040), the best thing you can do to maximize your tax deductions and reduce your tax obligations is to get organized and treat your receipts and invoices more like cash rather than trash.
 Every $100 in business expenses could be worth up to $50 when it comes time to file your taxes (depending on your tax bracket.)
 Keeping track of your business expenses by hanging-on to your receipts, designate a place in your wallet, purse and your car can keep everything handy so you can easily transfer your pile of receipts to your accounting files to be way ahead of the game when tax season rolls around!

-“Get organized,” “track receipts,” “log mileage…” easier said than done – right?
-We’re running a small business too so we get it – business owners don’t have time for a pile of paperwork!
-That’s why at Ken-Mar Tax our enrolled agent, Ken Weinberg, put together organizer sheets to help small business owners and the self-employed maximize deductions and minimize errors and omissions.
-It’s not about keeping every little receipt and invoice as much as it is knowing your expenses and being able to account for them if the IRS performs an audit.
+Keep Track of What to Track with Ken's Organizer Sheets.
+"Get organized," "track receipts," "log mileage..." easier said than done - right?
+We're running a small business too so we get it - business owners don't have time for a pile of paperwork!
+That's why at Ken-Mar Tax our enrolled agent, Ken Weinberg, put together organizer sheets to help small business owners and the self-employed maximize deductions and minimize errors and omissions.
+It's not about keeping every little receipt and invoice as much as it is knowing your expenses and being able to account for them if the IRS performs an audit.
 Most of our clients use a business credit card, so most of their expenses have a paper-trail built in to their account.
 Now they just need to provide an accurate number when we itemize expenses into categories which is where the organizer sheets will help.
-Contact us and ask for Ken Weinberg – he will be happy to email or fax them to you!

 Don't forget that utilizing a home office allows you to deduct a percentage of home expenses like utilities, internet (percentage used for business), mortgage insurance, and other relevant business expenses from your income.
 Of course, there are a few requirements you must meet and as an enrolled agent and tax preparation specialist for small business owners and the self-employed Ken Weinberg is the most experienced with decades of tax reduction strategies expertise.